eugenium/eugenium.github.io/index.md

 ## Recent News:
 * Our group has 3 papers accepted at ICML 2023
-* Nasir Khalid, Nader Asadi, and Amir Sarfi have succesfully defend their MS thesis' with outstanding
+* Nasir Khalid, Nader Asadi, and Amir Sarfi have succesfully defend their MS thesis with a grade of outstanding
 * I am co-organizing the workshop on "Localized Learning" at ICML 2023
 * Amir Sarfi has a paper is accepted at CVPR 2023
 * ClipMesh is accepted at SIGGRAPH Asia 2022, see project page https://www.nasir.lol/clipmesh